 17.1 The Council has investment property which it receives a revenue income from.
 Going forwards the Council's primary reason for investing in this type of property will be for economic development and any income received will be a secondary benefit.
-The Council has a range of investment properties which it leases to local businesses which in 2022/23 generated a net income of £320K.
+The Council has a range of investment properties which it leases to local businesses for a financial return.